Tbori1/Adeoti-Tolubori-CV/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
-I am ahighly analytical person with a keen interest in data analytics and data science.
+I am a highly analytical person with a keen interest in data analytics and data science.
 I studied Industial Chemistry at undergraduate and postgraduate levels.
 However my recent works have drawn me towards data analytics, I now enjoy this more than laboratory bench work.
-I have worked in the manufacturing sector; collecting data, interpreting quality trends and detecting anomaly in products from data generated during quantitative and qualitative tests, conducted on product samples using different analytic tools such as excel and data modelling using machine learning.
+I have worked in the manufacturing sector; collecting data, interpreting quality trends and detecting anomaly in products from data generated during quantitative and qualitative tests.
+I have used different analytic tools such as excel,SQL, power bi, tableau and data modelling using machine learning.
 I am passionate about improving  performance and helping organaizations make informed decisions through data analytics.

 ## Skills